-Mastery of the 'Yawny,' Laryngeal Tilt: A lower vertical larynx position within the neck is only half the battle.
+Mastery of the Laryngeal Tilt: A lower vertical larynx position within the neck is only half the battle.
 The Italian tradition emphasized the horizontal tilting action of the larynx as well.
 When the larynx tilts forward in the neck, it elongates and thins the vocal folds, making it much easier to sing high pitches and sustain higher-sitting passages.
 The Italians understood that the position of the beginning-of-the-yawn assists this tilting action.
 They taught that a tensionless yawn should be combined with firm cord closure, and they initiated the yawn well before the register breaks in the voice.
 At UVAA, we teach this vital concept to our classical singers.
 With our contemporary singers, we teach laryngeal tilt, but without using much of a yawn position, in order to keep the resonance appropriate for the style.

 Firmer Onsets and Phonation with Gentle Emission: The Italian tradition utilized a firmer onset, akin to a very light glottal stroke in order to acquire complete vocal cord closure and more brilliant resonance.
 Sometimes this onset was nearly imperceptible, and other times it was quite obvious.
-This slightly firmer cord closure was then continued throughout each phrase.
+This slightly firmer cord closure was then continued throughout the phrase.
 Essentially, this resulted in vocal folds that are more often in a closed position than an open one during the vibratory cycle, producing far more brilliant resonance.
 Elite singing almost always exhibits this firmer closure, but it must be carefully taught under certain parameters and close supervision.
 If taught incorrectly, harsh onsets can result, and problems may occur.
 Manuel Garcia and others understood this principle well, but a few throat doctors and voice scientists of Garcia's day criticized the method and were responsible for nearly stamping out the concept in modern times with their writings.
 Today, voice science (and by extension, the typical American voice teacher) favors of a softer onset and an airflow-based phonation.
-Flow-based phonation can produce a relaxed sound and is ideal for choral singing, but great opera (and even great theater and pop) singers tend to utilize a firmer phonation whether they realize it or not, at least in climactic passages.
+Flow-based phonation can produce a relaxed sound and is ideal for choral singing, but great opera (and even great contemporary) singers tend to utilize a firmer phonation whether they realize it or not, at least in climactic passages.
 Those who are not taught firmer phonation and don't find it on their own, generally will not have sufficient resonance for a distinctive vocal career.
 This firmer onset and phonation can and should be accompanied by a feeling of gentle sound emission created by singing on only the thinner edges of the vocal folds and a feeling of almost drinking the sound inward, as opposed to blowing sound out of the body.
 Singing in this manner allows the vocal folds to maintain a supple feeling even in demanding, dramatic passages.
 At UVAA, firmer onsets and phonation are introduced to students once they have acquired the requisite skills to make the concepts successful.

-Using Less air, Not More: The Italian tradition emphasized using very little air during singing.
+Using Less Aair, Not More: The Italian tradition emphasized using very little air during singing.
 In fact, air should almost feel as if it were being suspended in a state of inhalation during each phrase.
 High notes do not need more air, rather less air with better compression.
 Proponents of the airflow-based phonation commonly taught today recommend releasing more air through the tone, particularly on higher notes.
 The result is an impure tone with far less resonance.
 Air that slips through the vocal folds will not result in sound that carries into the theater.
 The principle of using less air applies beautifully in contemporary and theatrical singing.
 Too much air triggers the vocal cords to adopt a thicker configuration in order to resist the extra pressure.
 This disturbs efforts to mix the voice properly or belt with success.
 Less air pressure allows the cords to thin out when singing high, while still maintaining the speechy quality essential in contemporary singing.
 UVAA singers of all styles are taught this incredible principle of breath management.